Hi there, my name is Yusuf. I am the founder of this new company called Giftworks.

 One Profile is now divided into two different products on two different websites:

-- One Profile Info -> a personal about page for individuals
+- One Profile Info -> a personal page for individuals

-- One Profile Team -> about pages/landing pages for brands, businesses, teams or anything.
+- One Profile Page (Beta) -> profile/landing pages for brands, businesses, teams or anything.

 This separation turned out to be…pretty nice.
 It’s now so much easier to navigate around, fewer concepts to learn, a more streamlined onboarding process—an overall less confusing experience for users.
 Both websites also got a facelift with beautiful and modern UI deserving to start the new decade.
 You got to have to try it out and experience it yourself.